Lakhta Centre

-Construction of Lakhta Center started on 30 October 2012, with the building topping out on 29 January 2018.
+Construction of the Lakhta Centre started on 30 October 2012, with the building topping out on 29 January 2018.
 It surpassed the Vostok Tower of the Federation Towers in Moscow as the tallest building in Russia and Europe on 5 October 2017.
-The centre is designed for large-scale mixed-use development, consisting of public facilities and offices.
+The center is designed for large-scale mixed-use development, consisting of public facilities and offices.
 First designed by British architectural firm RMJM, the project was then continued by Gorproject (2011–2017) under the main contractor, Turkish company Rönesans Holding.

-On 24 December 2018, Lakhta Center was certified according to the criteria of ecological efficiency at LEED Platinum.
+On 24 December 2018, the Lakhta Centre was certified according to the criteria of ecological efficiency at LEED Platinum.
 In August 2021, Gazprom, formerly headquartered in Moscow, completed its re-registration process in Saint Petersburg.
 The new address of the company is at the Lakhta Center Multifunctional Complex.